Scott Boras: Boras Corporation

-Negotiations
+Reputation

 Over the course of his career, Boras has represented hundreds of players on all 30 major league teams and has participated in dozens of high-profile negotiations.
 Boras' specialty is the record-breaking contract, which he says is the most difficult to achieve because it then provides an "umbrella" from which other players can benefit.
 Boras is well known for identifying sources of leverage for his clients and using them for the clients' advantage.
 This has included advising draft picks to return to school instead of signing, taking advantage of the right to go to salary arbitration hearings, and advising superstars to wait for free agency instead of taking "hometown discount" contracts.
 This does not endear him to fans, who regularly side with their favorite teams and not individual players.
 Boras, however, has said his job is to represent his clients' interests, even if it means weathering public criticism.
 Boras' innovative strategies have benefited his clients enough that Major League Baseball has changed its rules in response to his actions on multiple occasions.
 This has led to descriptions of Boras ranging from "baseball's most hated man" and "baseball's answer to Lord Voldemort" to the man "players can't afford to live without."